Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: ensemble asteroseismology

 \cite{Guo2024} \citep[see also][]{Goupil2000,Deheuvels2017} define the observed asymmetry as

 with $f_0$ the central frequency and $f_{\pm m}$ the frequencies of azimuthal order $m=\pm1$.
-In Fig.~\ref{fig:asymmetries}, we show the asymmetries for 48 stars in our sample against the central frequency $f_0$ of the multiplet.
-Most of the splittings are positive as expected for a simple rotational deformation \citep{Guo2024}.
-The splittings shown in Fig.~\ref{fig:asymmetries} are only the splittings most obvious and close to the main oscillation mode.
-Several stars show additional splittings which will be analysed elsewhere.

-Negative asymmetries in \bceph{} stars hint towards internal magnetic fields.
+In Fig.~\ref{fig:asymmetries}, we show the 33 most obvious asymmetries occurring in the multiplets detected in our sample stars against the central frequency $f_0$ of the multiplet.
+Most of these splittings are positive as expected for rotational deformation \citep{Guo2024}.
+Negative asymmetries in \bceph{} stars can hint towards internal magnetic fields \citep{MathisBugnet2023}, especially for dipole p-modes.
 Our understanding of core magnetism in massive stars is still limited (\citealt{Lecoanet2022}; Vanlaer et al., in prep.), despite its potential impact on stellar evolution.
-A large sample of measured internal magnetic fields from asteroseismology would deliver constraints for evolutionary models, similarly to the recent advances in red giants \citep{GangLi2023}.
+A large sample of measured internal magnetic fields from asteroseismology would deliver constraints for evolutionary models, similarly to the recent advances in red giants \citep{GangLi2023,Deheuvels2023}.